Severe Fall Weather: What to Look for

 With an ever-changing climate comes a myriad of dramatic seasonal changes in weather patterns that can be seen all around the country.
 Between the time of early summer and fall, hurricane season is in full swing with incredibly powerful storms that are brewing more frequently, year after year, and causing major devastation around the globe.
 Undoubtedly, we’re starting to see these very real, localized effects of a changing global climate.
 As we reach the peak of our season and those winter winds start picking up, be on the lookout for these severe fall weather patterns that could affect you and your family.

-2. As the fall weather continues to drastically cool off in the middle of November, we see the second annual peak of severe weather patterns come into play.
+1. As the fall weather drastically cools off in the middle of November, we see the second annual peak of severe weather patterns come into play.
 The warm, humid summertime air mixed with the cooler, dry air of fall, is a perfect combination for severe thunderstorms and tornadoes to occur.
-Sometimes these storms seem to come out of nowhere, like the recent Newnan tornado that devastated properties around the city.
+Sometimes these storms seem to come out of nowhere, like the 2021 Newnan tornado that devastated properties around the city.
 Stay aware and have an emergency plan in place.

-As the leaves continue to change color and we dip into the cycle of fall turning to winter, be on the lookout for these severe weather patterns and stay safe!
+As the leaves continue to fall and we dip into the cycle of autumn turning to winter, be on the lookout for these severe weather patterns and stay safe!
 If you or anyone you know has been impacted by severe weather, don’t hesitate to reach out to one of our licensed professional public adjusters to review your claim.

 Call Brandon Lewis and his team at Strategic Claim Consultants at (844) 701-9995 today for a free consultation.